eugeniomorocho/Transfer_Learning_CNN_American_Sign_Language/README.md

 The full dataset size is 1.02GB, and can be downloaded with this link: http://ieee-dataport.org/2062

-If you want to recognize other classes, just add the images from different classes on labeled folders.
+If you want to recognize other classes, just add the images on labeled folders.

 If you use the code, please cite the following work: